qianxu05172019/scInTime/README.md

 ## Project Description
 This repository contains the R code used for the analysis presented in the paper:
-"scInTime: A Computational Method Leveraging Single-Cell Trajectory and Gene Regulatory Networks to Identify Master Regulators of Cellular Differentiation" published in Genes 2022.
+ "scInTime: A Computational Method Leveraging Single-Cell Trajectory and Gene Regulatory Networks to Identify Master Regulators of Cellular Differentiation" published in Genes 2022 ([Read the paper](https://www.mdpi.com/2073-4425/13/2/371)).
  The study introduces a novel unsupervised machine learning framework that integrates single-cell RNA sequencing data with trajectory inference and gene regulatory networks to identify key regulators of cellular differentiation.

 ## The analytical framework of scInTime
 ![Example Gene Network](genes-13-00371-g001.webp)